 - The academy follows the requirement of the School Admissions Code to give highest priority when oversubscribed to looked after and previously looked after children, no matter where they live.
 The academy also places great emphasis on developing and maintaining contact with families and so gives next highest priority to applicants with siblings attending the academy and to children of staff, no matter where they live. - The remaining places for applicants without siblings at the academy will be allocated using four concentric zones centred on the academy.
 Each applicant will be allocated to a zone using the straight-line distance from their home to the academy.
 The zones take into account the number of applications to the academy living in each zone for admission in the school year during which these arrangements are determined, and recognise that few students travel long distances to the academy.
-The following proportions will be used for each zone: - zone 1: living less than 1 mile from the academy 36% - zone 2: living 1 mile or more but less than 1.6 miles 36% - zone 3: living 1.6 miles or more but less than 7 miles 22% - zone 4: living 7 miles or more from the academy 6% changing patterns of parental preference.
+The following proportions will be used for each zone: - zone 1: living less than 1 mile from the academy 36% - zone 2: living 1 mile or more but less than 1.6 miles 36% - zone 3: living 1.6 miles or more but less than 7 miles 21% - zone 4: living 7 miles or more from the academy -7% changing patterns of parental preference.
 They are calculated using the numbers of applications from each zone.
-The Trust uses the latest available information on applications, which relates to admissions in the September two years prior to these current arrangements.
+The Trust uses the latest available information on applications, which relates to admissions in the September of the school year in which the current arrangements were determined.